Morocco packing list for women

 Long dresses and skirts

-Long dresses or skirts, or those that cover you below the knee, are useful and comfortable and can help you go from day to night when paired with a long cardigan or jacket.
+Long dresses or skirts, or those that cover you below the knee, are useful and comfortable and can help you go from day to night when paired with a cardigan or jacket.
 They look sleek and can be very classy while remaining conservative.

 When picking the right ones, remember to stay conservative and avoid spaghetti straps or strapless dresses and opt for short or long sleeve dresses and flowing, loose versions over tight ones.